aspnetzero/documents/blog-posts/en/asp-net-core-configuration.md

 # Configuration in ASP.NET Core

 In the dynamic world of web development, configuring applications effectively is crucial for adaptability and maintainability.
 ASP.NET Core provides a robust and flexible configuration system that empowers developers to manage settings across various environments.
-This blog post dives deep into the intricacies of ASP.NET Core configuration, equipping you with the knowledge to:
+This blog post dives into ASP.NET Core configuration.

 ## ASP.NET Core Configuration Providers